-Each result is provided by a stable classification CNN model that was checked and approved by an expert on a new dataset, the accuracy usually drops by 9-23%, but it is highly linked to the new data distribution.
-Without hard augmentation applied, the difference may be up to 50%.
+Each result is provided by a stable classification CNN model that was checked and approved by an expert on a new dataset.

 CNN can be applied both for the classification and segmentation of an image.
-The latest is specifically useful in two cases: core column image detection and pixel by-pixel classification, but the latter is time consuming in data preparation.
+The latest is specifically useful in two cases: core column image detection and pixel-bypixel classification, but the latter is time-consuming in data preparation.
 The core column segmentation allowed 20 times the speedup of core extraction from an image (5.1.2.).